Brandford Daniel Adu

-Brandford Kwame Daniel Adu (born 2 June 1942) is Ghanaian Politician and was a member of parliament of the third and fourth Parliament of the Fourth Republic of Ghana, representing the Okere Constituency in the Eastern Region of Ghana.
+Brandford Kwame Daniel Adu (born 2 June 1942) is a Ghanaian businessman, politician, and Member of Parliament of the third and fourth parliaments of the Fourth Republic of Ghana, representing the Okere Constituency in the Eastern Region of Ghana.

 Early life and education

 Adu was born on 2 June 1942.
 He attended the Ghana Institute of Management and Public Administration, GIMPA and obtained his Diploma in Paint Technology.

-Career

-Adu is a Business Executive by profession and a Ghanaian politician.

 Politics

 Adu is a member of the New Patriotic Party.
 He served as a member of parliament in the 3rd and fourth parliaments of the 4th republic of Ghana for the Okere constituency in the Eastern region of Ghana.
 He took over from Fuzzy Dapaah Torbay of the major opposition party, the National Democratic Congress, after the dissolution of the 2nd parliament of the 4th republic of Ghana.
 He was however oust after his second term as the member of parliament for the same constituency by another representative of the New Patriotic Party, Daniel Botwe.